- Majors & Minors

 How do I get a prescription refill from my home physician?

-According to Pennsylvania law, a physician can send you a prescription.
+According to Pennsylvania law, a PA physician can send you a prescription.
 You then can take this prescription to a pharmacy to be filled.
 Your state residency and the state residency of your physician do not matter.
 We encourage students to maintain a relationship with their home providers for ongoing medication regimens, such as psychotropics or ADD/ADHD medications because these are not prescribed by Susquehanna student health providers.
+In addition, controlled substances are not prescribed or refilled by the student health providers.

 Do I need an appointment to see a care provider?

-Yes, physicians are seen by appointment only.
+Yes, patients are seen by appointment only.
 Another option is to come into the Student Health Center for a nurse evaluation.
-The nurse may offer symptomatic care of your illness and/or assist you in coordinating an appointment if needed.
+The nurse may offer symptomatic care of your illness and/or assist you in coordinating an appointment, if needed.

 Can I receive allergy injections through the Student Health Center?